observ-vol-mgt/observ-vol-mgt/contrib/end2end/poc/README.md

 The PoC demonstrates two edges connected to a central cloud.
 Each edge comprises of metric generator whose metrics are scraped by prometheus.
 The prometheus does a remote write to thanos (running in the central cloud) for long term storage and analysis.
 The remote write is intercepted by our processor proxy running at each edge location.
 The processor applies various transformation to the collected metrics.

 In this PoC we showcase two transformations.
 - On cloud 1 we showcase the need to control the bandwidth utilization.
-We identify the increase in bandwidth utilization using alerts and our manager triggers addition of the filter transformation on processor running on cloud 1.
+We identify the increase in bandwidth utilization using alerts and our manager triggers addition of the filter transformation on processor running on cloud/edge 1.
+This will limit the volume of data sent from edge 1.
-- On cloud 2, we showcase the need to change the frequency of metric collection for a particular app/cluster.
+- On cloud/edge 2, we showcase the need to change the frequency of metric collection for a particular app/cluster.
 This scenario arises when for example an issue is identified at a node in a cluster and you need metrics for that node at a higher frequency to fix this issue.
 The identification of the issue in the PoC is also done with help of alerts on the metrics.

 Both the PoC scenarios which can also happen simulatenously, we also showcase how we revert the applied transformation once the issue is resolved.
 We instrument the issue with increase in metric values and reduce the value to revert the issue.